ChrisKLoveless/StateParks.Solution/README.md

 ```

 ## Cross-Origin Requests
-If you would like to enable additional CORS policies and attributes go _[here](https://learn.microsoft.com/en-us/aspnet/core/security/cors?view=aspnetcore-6.0)_
+If you would like to enable additional CORS policies and attributes go _[here](https://learn.microsoft.com/en-us/aspnet/core/security/cors?view=aspnetcore-6.0)_ for instructions and options.

 ## Known Bugs